AnjaliSandip/OpenFoam-Dakota/README.md

 If you use this program, please cite this repository -- Sandip, A. 2019, OpenFOAM-Dakota, v1.0, Zenodo, DOI: 10.5281/zenodo.3931101

 About: This program is maintained by Anjali Sandip.

-The software versions are listed below.
-The interface program can be extended to other versions of OpenFoam and Dakota with minor modifications.
+It integrates the capabilities of electromagnetic design software, Elmer FEM, and data analytics toolbox, Dakota.
+It is written in bash and can be run in serial or parallel.
+It uses functionality from the underlying packages.
+The program was developed to integrate Dakota version 6.10 with Elmer FEM version 8.1.
+It can be extended to other versions of Elmer FEM and Dakota with minor modifications.

- - Sandia Dakota version 6.10
- - OpenFoam versions 4,5 and 6
- - Operating system: Linux

-If you have questions/find this software helpful/would like to collaborate, you can reach me at anjali.sandip@und.edu
+Support email for questions: anjali.sandip@und.edu